Usually, the whole testing process takes place in 4 stages. Those are:

 Most certainly, you have re-evaluated your business and product strategy when the lockdown took place due to the virus.
 Product maps that came out of such discussions can come in very handy before jumping into testing.
 They can help with modelling the features and requirements of the product and producing useful graphs and concise representations.
 This map can be used very effectively to communicate to the developers and testers, as well as help uncover some potential features that you might have not thought of before.

 And this brings us to the next point:

 Knowing your requirements can help schedule and prioritize testing activities.
 It can also help testing teams focus on the most important bits, especially when they are on a tight schedule.

-Make sure to write them down and have them available to every one, since you will not have the amount of communication you used to have.
-When working remotely such documents can be extremely helpful, as team members will have it as points of reference.
+Make sure to write them down and have them available to everyone, since you will not have the amount of communication you used to have.
+When working remotely such documents can be extremely helpful, as team members will have them as points of reference.

-Ultimately, getting requirements right means better quality product and less time spent on reworking through testing cycles.
+Ultimately, getting requirements right means better quality products and less time spent on reworking through testing cycles.

 3. Test plan

 Testing Planning is usually an overlooked process since it can be seen as one to take loads of time and effort.
 Some can also view it as a process that goes against the Agile Development Methodology.

 We have outlined the reasons as to why test plans are useful here and have prepared a cheat sheet for it.